 An overview of digital publishers today.

-How "native advertising" will shift from the buzzy saviour of advertising to the new normal
+How "native advertising" will shift from the buzzy savior of advertising to the new normal

 Programmatic content + programmatic buying, FTW.

 Mobile messaging, brands, and adtech